 On August 2, 2021, the Company acquired 100% of the equity interests of HalioDx, or the HalioDx Acquisition.
 The HalioDx Acquisition gave the Company the capabilities and expertise to manufacture its own IVD test kits for use on the nCounter Analysis System.
 The acquisition also deepened the Company's scientific expertise and capabilities in the rapidly growing area of immuno-oncology, further strengthening its offerings for biopharmaceutical and other partners.
 The consideration to acquire HalioDx was \$319.6 million, comprised of \$147.1 million in the form of 3.3 million shares of the Company's common stock based on the Company's share price on the closing date, \$4.2 million in liabilities, and the remainder in cash.
-Since the acquisition, the Company has recorded certain measurement period adjustments, which were recorded as net increases to goodwill totaling \$0.2 million and did not impact the consolidated statements of operations.
+The measurement period concluded in August 2022 and certain adjustments had been recorded as net increases to goodwill totaling \$0.2 million and did not impact the consolidated statements of operations.